Can early specialist orthotic assessment lead to improved rehabilitation outcomes and reduced complications for patients following a stroke? (OTIS)

 Who we are working with?

 The study is funded in partnership with the Stroke Association through a Postgraduate Fellowship.
-Key collaborators are the Nottingham University Hospital Trusts Orthotic Department and Stroke Unit.
+Key collaborators are the Nottingham University Hospital Trusts Orthotic Department and The British Association of Prosthetists and Orthotists.
 Stroke patients and their carers have also had, and will continue to have, a critical role to play in this project.
 The study has a PPI member who is a stroke survivor and orthotic user herself and we have presented and sought feedback several times from the Nottingham Stroke Research Partnership Group.

-Miriam Golding-Day, Division of Rehabilitation, Ageing & Wellbeing at The University of Nottingham, email@example.com.
+Miriam Golding-Day, Centre of Rehabilitation and Ageing Research, The University of Nottingham, firstname.lastname@example.org.